rickyjs1955/koutu/docs/rules2.md

  *
  * @description
  * The Reviewer provides a light-touch review of the test suite created by the Creator.
- * It should focus only on missing logic, unsafe assumptions, or critical improvements — not formatting, naming, or exhaustive validation.
+ * It focuses only on missing logic, unsafe assumptions, or essential improvements — not formatting, naming, or full restructuring.
- * All feedback or suggestions must be written in JavaScript Docstring style (/** ... *\/) so it can be directly inserted as inline comments above the relevant tests.
+ * All feedback or suggestions must be written in JavaScript Docstring style (/** ... */) so they can be added directly as inline comments by the Annotator.
- * The Reviewer should approve the suite if it is good enough for prototyping, even if it’s not perfect.
+ * If the test suite is sufficient for prototyping, the Reviewer should explicitly declare it acceptable and instruct the process to continue.
  *
  * @inputs
  * - Test suite (unit/integration/security)